-Too often we lead with ourselves.
+Too often, we lead with ourselves.
 By that I mean, your leadership reveals your personality.
-If all you have is your ego then that’s what you will lead with.
-There’s a danger with leading with your ego, it’s contagious.
+If all you have is your ego, then that’s what you will lead with.
+There’s a danger with leading with your ego; it’s contagious.
 Soon teams are beginning to carry out actions without context, completely detached from the uniqueness of the present situation.
 However, in this case, they said they were following policy.
-Policy is usually a cover for structures, systems and processes without “heart”.
-If you interpret every policy like LAW then you will only have robots as staff and clients as enemies.
+“Policy” is usually a cover for structures, systems and processes without “heart”.
+If you interpret every policy like LAW, then you will only have robots as staff and enemies as clients.
 Robots, like the bunch who decided to treat this passenger as a criminal.
 He paid for his flight, he arrived on time, he followed the rules and was seated in his seat, yet he was wrong based on company policy.

-If you interpret every company policy like law then you will only have robots staff and clients as enemies.
+If you interpret every company policy like the law then you will only have robots as staff and enemies as clients.

 Empathy, context and perspective are required in handling similar situations.
 This is mostly because no two events are the same.
 In the case of this passenger being removed, it was United’s error and not his.
 He had boarded the flight rightly and wasn’t in error.
-United on the other hand had overbooked the flight and now had the difficult job of managing previous instructions from “leadership” to get the “staff” on that flight without fail.
-Under a different leadership and working environment, the extra staff could have waited for any other flight or they could have offered an incentive for anyone willing to unboard on their own free will.
+On the other hand, United had overbooked the flight and now had the difficult job of managing previous instructions from “leadership” to get the “staff” on that flight without fail.
+Under a different leadership and working environment, the extra staff could have waited for any other flight, or the company could have offered an incentive for anyone willing to un-board on their own free will.

 Ego: The Other Non-Functional Requirement.

 As a startup founder, you should expect situations like these, though different.
 Let’s take the process of developing products that solve problems for clients.
 Under great leadership, development processes are enjoyable and energetic.
-However, that comes from understanding what MVPs (minimum viable products) are what they are, minimal but viable.
+However, that comes from understanding what MVPs (minimum viable products) are minimal but viable.
 When you tell an ego-filled boss that the best way to deliver this product is piecemeal, beginning with a bare-function MVP, you better prepare to explain for days, weeks or more.
-In such organizations, the product isn’t just about the problem it hopes to solve, it more importantly has to meet the bosses ego-goals.
-Building up with iterations may be interpreted as “reputational loss” (code for I won’t be able to brag about this).
-To such a leader, the product must be complete and it must make a splash.
+In such organizations, the product isn’t just about the problem it hopes to solve; more importantly, it has to meet the bosses ego-goals.
+Building up with iterations may be interpreted as “reputational losses” (code for I won’t be able to brag about this).
+To such a leader, the product must be complete, and it must make a splash.

-Many bosses, don’t like the idea of such approaches because of non-functional ego-centric goals which place thrills over functionality.
-Look at the MVP products of Facebook and Twitter to see how uninspiring these products were back when they were released to the public.
-They were barely functional but they could be used to solve that basic need.
-If they were all about their egos they would have waited to release these products to the market.
+Many bosses don’t like the idea of such approaches because of non-functional ego-centric goals, which place thrills over functionality.
+Look at the MVP products of Facebook and Twitter to see how uninspiring these products were back when released to the public.
+They were barely functional but functional enough to solve that basic need.
+If they were all about their egos, they would have waited to release these products to the market.
 On several projects, I have seen egos lead development projects into the ground, delay project delivery and abort market leadership.

 You don’t build a great product or company around your ego. #EasyFail